Mindgreppers/lifemaker_web/content/_index.md

 #### We also think on these lines.
 If such thoughts intrigue you, please contact us through the [lifeline](/lifeline).
 We will be happy to help you be clearer, and to also learn from you.

-#### The solution - Evolution of human consciousness (the final frontier)
+#### The solution to - Family by family evolution of human consciousness
-The intention of Lifemaker is to unite families across the Earth as an undivided society in Universal orderliness, by the thread of shared understanding of Universal Values, Life (Self as human) and Existence (as Co-existence).
-We wish to see every human family and humanity reach the climax of consciousness evolution, where we witness a never ending tradition of Shubh (happiness, contentment, peace and bliss) in co-existence on Earth - within ourselves and in society.
-We wish to make the saints, prophets, messiahs, philosophers, scientists and all our ancestors proud.
+The intention of Lifemaker is to unite families across the Earth as an undivided society in Universal orderliness, by the thread of shared understanding of Universal Values, Life (Self as human) and Existence (as Co-existence); and a working model which works forever without corruption.

 **The five point working model of universal orderliness** covers: